Try @eslint-react/kit@beta

 Why is the linter telling me not to wrap use in try/catch?

 The use hook doesn't throw errors in the traditional sense — it suspends component execution.
 When use encounters a pending promise, it suspends the component and lets React show a fallback.
-When the promise rejects, React propagates the error through the component tree to the nearest Error Boundary.
-The linter warns against try/catch around use because the catch block would never run.
+Only Suspense and Error Boundaries can handle these cases.
+The linter warns against try/catch around use to prevent confusion as the catch block would never run.

 Further Reading